Threshold transient growth as a criterion for turbulent mean profiles: Problem set-up

 \subsection{Amplitude for the primary streak}

 For the secondary transient growth calculation, the streamwise-independent base flow is defined as:

-where $A$ is the primary streak amplitude with normalisation $||\mnu^0_{n_p}(y;t_p)||^2=||U||^2$ ( the $\pv^0_{n_p}$ component is not used).
-Without loss of generality, the streak field is chosen to be symmetric about $z=0$ and then $\pu^0_{n_p}(y;t_p)$ is real.
-The amplitude $A$ was deduced directly from time-averaging our DNS data in the minimal channel or via the DNS data reported by LM15 for the larger channel.
-In the below, the mean amplitude, $\bar{A}$, and standard deviation $\sigma$ were collected for the minimal channel whereas only $\bar{A}$ was available for the large channel (see Table \ref{tb:LM15}).
+with normalisation $||\mnu_{n_p}(y;t_p)||^2=||U||^2$ (the $\pv_{n_p}$ component is not used).
+The (non-dimensional) primary streak amplitude $A$ is then the amplitude of the Fourier mode corresponding to the streak normalised by that corresponding to the mean flow.
+This ratio was deduced directly from time-averaging DNS data in the minimal channel or via the DNS data reported by LM15 for the larger channel.
+Without loss of generality, the streak field is chosen to be symmetric about $z=0$ and then $\pu_{n_p}(y;t_p)$ is real.
+In the below, the mean amplitude, $\bar{A}$, and standard deviation $A_\sigma$ were collected for the minimal channel whereas only $\bar{A}$ was available for the large channel (see Table \ref{tb:LM15}).